 When more people get vaccinated, it’s harder for new variants to form.
 That’s because the COVID-19 virus needs to infect someone before it can change into a new variant, and vaccinated people are less likely to get infected.

-If you have difficulty with your GC student, faculty or staff email or have other technology issues on campus, please contact the firstname.lastname@example.org or visit the IT support webpage.
-If you have difficulty accessing information on the Greensboro College website due to a disability or other issues, please contact us at email@example.com and provide the URL (web address) of the material you tried to access, the problem you experienced, and your contact information.
+If you have difficulty accessing information on the Greensboro College website due to a disability or other issues, please contact us at [email protected] and provide the URL (web address) of the page you tried to access, the problem you experienced, and your contact information.